lennartmoeller/Finance/README.md

 - MariaDB database with credentials in hand
 - IntelliJ IDEA installed (or do run configurations manually)
-- Docker installed (only for production)
 - Java 21 installed (only for development)
 - Node.js 18 installed (only for development)
+- Docker installed (only for production mode)

 ### Environment Variables